mmistakes/made-mistakes-jekyll/_drafts/paperfaces-retrospective.md

 ## Creating Is Addicting

 If you've ever gotten a tattoo then you probably know something about addiction --- drawing a portrait every day and posting it online felt a little like that.
-Immediately after finishing one drawing I would begin thinking about the next by researching techniques and planing ways to make it stronger than the last.
+Immediately after finishing one drawing I would begin thinking about the next and ways of making it stronger than the last.

 ## Creating Is Rewarding

-Alone some of these drawings may not be terribly interesting or special, but together they can take on *Voltron*-like qualities.
-Only after building a PaperFaces web gallery and printing my first [Moleskine books](#book-review) did this become clear to me.
+On their own some of these drawings may not be terribly interesting or special, but together they can take on *Voltron*-like qualities.
+Only after building a [PaperFaces web gallery]({{ site.url }}/paperfaces/) and printing my first [Moleskine books]({% post_url /mastering-paper/2013-11-08-moleskine-book %}) did this become clear to me.

 <figure>
   <a href="{{ site.url }}/images/paper-53-book-wendy-lg.jpg"><img src="{{ site.url }}/images/paper-53-book-wendy.jpg" alt="Photograph of a PaperFaces drawing"></a>
-  <figcaption>Prints are not as crisp as what you see on screen, but I like that.
-Makes my drawings look more watercolory.</figcaption>
+  <figcaption>Having my work printed helped give it substance instead of being just 1's and 0' I carried around in a tablet.</figcaption>
 </figure>

 ## Keep It Fun